Shaga-Matula/Mastermind_PG/README.md

 <hr style="border:1px solid white">

 # Future Devolopment
-  * Timer: Devolopment a timer and display in game to give a sence of urgenccy in the game.
+  * Timer : Devolopment a timer and display in game to give a sence of urgenccy in the game.
-  * Higest Score: Devolop a higest score method to give the game a more competive edge using time and by line number to produce score.
+  * Higest Score : Devolop a higest score method to give the game a more competive edge using time and by line number to produce score.
-  * Sound: Devolop a system wher a beep can indicate choice, chime to win, meme to loose etc.
+  * Sound : Devolop a system wher a beep can indicate choice, chime to win, meme to loose etc.
-  * Sound for visualy impaired: Devolop a clear voice choice "You have chosen red for first position line 1" etc..
+  * Sound for visualy impaired : Devolop a clear voice choice "You have chosen red for first position line 1" etc..

 ### Languages Used